United front (China): United Front Work Department

 The United Front Work Department is headed by the chief of the secretariat of the CCP's Central Committee.
-It oversees front organizations and their affiliates in multiple countries such as the Chinese Students and Scholars Association, which helps Chinese students and academics studying or residing in the West, enjoining them to conduct "people-to-people diplomacy" on behalf of the People's Republic of China.
+It oversees front organizations and their affiliates in multiple countries such as the Chinese Students and Scholars Association, which ostensibly helps Chinese students and academics studying or residing in the West, enjoining them to conduct "people-to-people diplomacy" on behalf of the People's Republic of China.

 Activities

 The united front is a political strategy that the CCP has used to influence beyond its immediate circles while downplaying direct associations with the CCP.
 In theory, the united front existed to give front organizations and non-Communist forces a platform in society.
 Historically, the CCP co-opted and re-purposed non-Communist organizations to become part of the united front through tactics of entryism.
 However, scholars describe the contemporary united front as a complex network of organizations that engage in various types of surveillance and political warfare for the CCP.
+According to Neil Thomas of Asia Society, united front work is primarily domestic, calling it a "domestic apparatus whose tentacles extend beyond China’s borders".

-Scholar Jichang Lulu noted that united front organizations abroad "re-purpose democratic governance structures to serve as tools of extraterritorial influence."
+Scholar Jichang Lulu noted that united front organizations abroad "re-purpose democratic governance structures to serve as tools of extraterritorial influence".
+Scholar Martin Thorley states that the united front's "main purposes are to neutralize threats to the party and ensure desirable scenarios for the party".
 Additionally, many non-governmental organizations in China or connected to China have been described as government-organized non-governmental organization (GONGOs) that are organized under the CCP's united front system.

-According to a 2018 report by the United States-China Economic and Security Review Commission, "United Front work serves to promote Beijing’s preferred global narrative, pressure individuals living in free and open societies to self-censor and avoid discussing issues unfavorable to the CCP, and harass or undermine groups critical of Beijing’s policies."
-According to Financial Times, nearly all Chinese embassies include staff that are formally tasked with united front work.
+According to a 2018 report by the United States–China Economic and Security Review Commission, "United Front work serves to promote Beijing's preferred global narrative, pressure individuals living in free and open societies to self-censor and avoid discussing issues unfavorable to the CCP, and harass or undermine groups critical of Beijing's policies."
+According to scholar Anne-Marie Brady, "united front work is a task of all CCP agencies (some more than others) as well as a basic task of every CCP member."
+Nearly all Chinese embassies include staff that are formally tasked with united front work.
+Embassies and consulates also maintain networks of "consular volunteers" that engage in united front work.